Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Data sets

 \subsection{Histopathology}

-The histopathology data set consists of images containing regions of Invasive Ductal Carcinoma.
+The histopathology data set \cite{janowczyk2016deep,cruz2014automatic} is publicly available under a CC0 license at \cite{mooney_b_2017}.
+The data set consists of images containing regions of Invasive Ductal Carcinoma.
 The original data set consisted of 162 whole-mount slide images of Breast Cancer specimens scanned at 40x.
 From the original whole slide images, 277,524 patches of size $50\times50\times 3$ pixels were extracted (198,738 negatives and 78,786 positives), labeled by pathologists, and provided as a data set for classification.

 The data set consists of a positive (1) and a negative (0) class.
 20\% of the entire data set was used as the testing set for our study.
 The remaining 80\% of the entire data was further split into a training set and a validation set (80\%-20\% split) to perform hyperparameter optimization.
 The images were shuffled and converted from uint8 to float format for normalizing.
 As a post-processing step, we computed the complement of all the images (training and testing) and then used them as inputs to the neural network.
-The pixel-wise normalization and complement were carried out as $p_n = (255-p)/255 $. $p$ is the original pixel value and $p_n$ is the pixel value after normalization and complement.
+The images were resized to $3 \times 224 \times 224$ pixel-wise normalization and complement were carried out as $p_n = (255-p)/255 $. $p$ is the original pixel value and $p_n$ is the pixel value after normalization and complement.